timotejroiko/wetf/README.md

 ## Packer

 The **Wetf** Packer is used to convert JavaScript objects and data into the binary ETF format.
-Packer contains a single `pack` function that synchronously returns an instance of Uint8Array containing the binary data.
+A Packer instance contains a single `pack` method that synchronously returns an instance of Uint8Array containing the binary data.

 ```js
 const packer = new Packer({